openregister/deployment/README.md

 ### Pushing local changes to terraform config

-The terraform config and state files for each environment are not stored in Git but are stored in S3.
-Any local changes made and applied should be pushed back to S3.
+The terraform config file for each environment is not stored in Git but is stored in S3.
+Any local changes made and applied should be pushed back to S3:

 	cd aws/registers
 	make push-config -e vpc=<name>
-	make push-state -e vpc=<name>

 # Running the registers application